New Zealand String Quartet: Members

 Rolf Gjelsten (cello, before 2025), Monique Lapins (2nd violin, 2016-2024), Wilma Smith (1st violin, 1987–1993), Josephine Costantino (cello, 1987–1993) and Douglas Beilman (2nd violin, 1989–2015).

 Concerts

 The NZSQ performs more than eighty concerts a year in New Zealand and international locations.
 Performances include international festivals such as the Festival of the Sound, Parry Sound, Ontario, Music Mountain Summer Chamber Music Festival in Lakeville, Connecticut, the Australian Festival of Chamber Music in Townsville, Queensland, and Quartetfest at Laurier University in Waterloo, Ontario.
+The 2026 season is called Storytellers.

 Recordings

 The Quartet's discography includes a 3-CD series of Mendelssohn's string quartets for Naxos Records.
 Other recordings on Naxos include a CD featuring chamber works by Douglas Lilburn and a three-CD Brahms set.
 Other CDs have included works by a number of New Zealand composers and the complete string quartets of Béla Bartók for Atoll Records.

 The quartet has also been recorded by CBC in Canada, ABC in Australia, Deutsche Welle (Germany) and Radio New Zealand.